alex-ong/LaglessNESUSB/Software/README.md

   You can now test your setup.
 One basic example is "blink".
 With this board, it doesn't blink, because there is no led in pin 13.
 Nevertheless you can use it as a test that your IDE and Arduino works.
 Select `File -> Examples -> 01.Basics -> Blink` and press `Upload` (Arrow to right -symbol top of code windows).
 If you get no errors, you are good to go.

-- Install joystick library (needed only with some controllers - check list at top of this page)
+- Install joystick library (needed for this controller)

-  Go to https://github.com/MHeironimus/ArduinoJoystickLibrary and press `Clone or download -> Download ZIP`.
-  Extract Joystick2 folder from zip to `%HOMEPATH%\Documents\Arduino\libraries` (Windows) or `~/Arduino/libraries` (Linux).
+  Copy the Joystick2 folder from Software\Joystick2
+  to `%HOMEPATH%\Documents\Arduino\libraries` (Windows) or `~/Arduino/libraries` (Linux).
+If you have a non-installer verison of Arduino, look for the libraries folder.

   After extraction check that you have files `%HOMEPATH%\Documents\Arduino\libraries\Joystick2\Joystick2.h and Joystick2.cpp` or `~/Arduino/libraries/Joystick2/Joystick2.h and Joystick2.cpp`.
   Close and start Arduino IDE again so it searches and finds library.

-  Playstation analog controller `RetroJoystickAdapter_PlaystationAnalog.ino` needs `Joystick\Joystick.h` and `Joystick\Joystick.cpp`.

-- Load `RetroJoystickAdapter.ino` to Arduino IDE (check right filename from list at top of this page)
+- Load `RetroJoystickAdapter.ino` to Arduino IDE

-  Select controller by commenting and uncommenting and edit pin-numbers (if needed).
+  If you chose differnt pin numbers to solder to, change them at the top of the file.

-- Press Upload
+- Press Verify / Upload

 - If you got the message "all done" and no errors, your done here.